 Candidates who have successfully completed an ASPPA proctored examination can earn up to 20 ARA CE credits depending on the score received.
 Credits will be applied to the CE cycle in which the score is issued.
 For more information on ARA examination CE credit click here.

-20 ERPA credits for successful completion of the DC-3 exam may be awarded.
+20 ERPA credits for successful completion of the DC-3 self-study program may be awarded.

 The final decision as to the number of ERPA credits rests solely with the Internal Revenue Service.